andkoc001/pands-problem-set/README.md

  >_Write a program that that takes a positive floating point number as input and outputs an approximation of its square root._

 Solution: <https://github.com/andkoc001/pands-problem-set/blob/master/07-squareroot.py>

+This problem introduces to `float` type and some of the related methods.
+My program asks user to enter a positive number and straight after that converts it into a `float` type.

+The square root of the entered number is computed by taking the number to the power of `0.5`, and then rounded to single digit after the floating point, using the following syntax: `float("%0.1f" % (number**0.5))`.

 Example: